 These work well if you just have a small amount of wax, says Yin Ren, MD, PhD, an ear, nose and throat specialist at The Ohio State University Wexner Medical Center in Columbus, Ohio.

-"Look for one that contains hydrogen or another form of peroxide, like Debrox," he recommends.
+"Look for one that contains hydrogen peroxide or another form of peroxide, like Debrox," he recommends.
 "This softens earwax and breaks it down gently, without causing any skin damage."
+Note: Don't use a product that contains more than 10% hydrogen peroxide.

 - Place five to 10 drops in your ear, then wait several minutes (you can either lie down or put a cotton ball in).